-If you live in Herefordshire county and have a problem quitting drugs or getting off drink, we at Help 4 Addiction can connect you with the resources you need.
+If you live in Herefordshire county and have a problem quitting drugs or getting off drinking, we at Help 4 Addiction can connect you with the resources you need.
 Success rates are higher when you seek out a treatment plan that is best suited to you, with the right people on your side, your chances of sticking to a rehabilitation plan are increased.
 Let us be your initial support to get you off drink and drugs, for good.

-If you need emergency help, then you should contact the emergency services.
+If you need emergency help, then you should contact emergency services.
 If you need to formulate a plan to quit an addiction in an orderly, safe, welcoming environment, then we are the group you need.
 We offer a team of recovery experts at your disposal, poised and waiting for your call.

 Herefordshire is generally thought of as a nice place to live.
 Just because a place is nice in the daylight, however, doesn’t mean it doesn’t hide secrets when the sun goes down.
 Drug and alcohol addiction are huge problems throughout England, and Herefordshire doesn’t make for a good exception.

 Actually, drug crimes make up for an overall 2.4% of crimes in Herefordshire.
 This equates to roughly 2.3 crimes per thousand people and is only 76% of the national average.
 The local newspapers are frequently filled with stories regarding drug crimes in the area.
 The Hereford Times reported on a drug dealer flooding the county with Class A narcotic drugs as recently as in March of this year.
 We know that the presence of drugs doesn’t always mean there are addicts.
-However, the presence of them does indicate there is a chance for addiction.
+However, their presence of them does indicate there is a chance for addiction.
 If that sounds like you, reach out now on 0203 955 7700.

 Alcohol addiction is a terrible epidemic in England and Wales.
 It is estimated to cost the NHS some £21 billion per year, between the two health service regions.
 Studies have shown that 45% of people from the poorest areas don’t drive, compared to 55% who do.
 Of the 55%, some 22% are binge drinkers, admitting to drinking far more than they should on a regular basis.

-If you live in the Herefordshire county and you would like help to stop drinking, services are at hand to make it easier.
+If you live in Herefordshire county and you would like help to stop drinking, services are at hand to make it easier.
 All it takes is for you to make the first move.
 Call us now, on 0203 955 7700 to make that first move.

-If you live in Herefordshire then yes, you can get help for your addiction and right on your doorstep.
+If you live in Herefordshire then yes, you can get help for your addiction right on your doorstep.
 There are a number of different rehab clinics and centres dotted around the area that can facilitate your recovery – and we can help connect you with them.
-To get help for addiction near you, contact us today on 0203 955 7700.
+To get help for addiction near you, contact us today at 0203 955 7700.
 You can even get help online, here.

 What should you do if you suspect your loved one is hiding an addiction from you?
-Are there any tell tale signs?
+Are there any telltale signs?
 Unfortunately, you can never be sure that your significant other is suffering from addiction – but you can provide a safe and supportive atmosphere for them to confide in.
 You can also tell them about Help 4 Addiction and point them in the right direction to get the recovery information they need.

-When a loved one is suffering from addiction you will find they are distant, short tempered, and difficult to love.
+When a loved one is suffering from addiction you will find they are distant, short-tempered, and difficult to love.
 You should be prepared for these things to get worse before they get better.
-Those short tempered moments will intensify, the symptoms of withdrawal may be physically painful, and the duties of everyday life might seem impossible.
+Those short-tempered moments will intensify, the symptoms of withdrawal may be physically painful, and the duties of everyday life might seem impossible.
 Your most important task as a loving partner is to provide support during this difficult time.
 This might mean any number of things.
 It might even mean giving them the time and space they need to work out their demons.

 To learn more about alcohol addiction, you can see our page on alcoholism.
 If you suspect your loved one is hiding a drug addiction, you can learn more about it by following this link.
 Don’t forget that you should seek out counselling of your own, particularly if you are a family unit.
 This may ultimately save your relationship and your family unit.
 More importantly, it will help you to get support, too.
 You cannot care for a loved one with an alcohol or drug addiction if you are making yourself mentally unwell with worry.